-We spent a lot of time researching inflatable hot tubs (and still continue to do so), so we feel very confident to show you our top pick which won’t let you down.
+We spent a lot of time researching inflatable hot tubs (and we update this guide all the time), so before diving into details, let us show you our top pick which won't let you down:

 If our top pick is not what you are looking for, there’s plenty of other hot tubs to choose from.
 Take a look at our table of best inflatable hot tubs we found during our (still ongoing) research.

 We did our best to order the hot tubs fairly, taking into account the price, reliability, design, popularity, features, user feedback, and plenty of other variables.